 During this time, the villagers, with the help of Inca knowledge, gather new material, dismantle the old bridge, and assemble the new one.
 On the third Day, the villagers make the railings and the bridge’s surface.
 Once the work is finished, a big party begins with the villagers performing native dances to celebrate the Day.
 When the bridge is completed, everyone opens it and crosses it on foot.

 The Q’eswachaka is 28 meters long and 1.20 meters wide and was built from ichu to the Present Day.
 This bridge was part of the Qhapaq Ñan road system and is about 500 years old.
-The traditions and customs are still present, as are the rituals to fulfill them.
-The Q’eswachaka is the last bridge that has survived modernity and has transmitted its way from generation to generation.
+The traditions and customs remain, as do the rituals that fulfill them.
+The Q’eswachaka is the last surviving bridge that has withstood the test of modernity and has been passed down from generation to generation.

 Location Q’eswachaka